 55.4 percent of parents between the ages of 18-29 stated that their child would attend a different school in the coming year.
 This is in comparison to 40.8 percent of parents aged 30-44, 47.7 percent of parents aged 45-60, and 32.2 percent of parents over the age of 60.

 Parents want better educational environments for their children.

 What is the primary reason that you have decided to send, or are considering sending, your child(ren) to a different school next year?
 (N=1,140)

-Among the school-switching parents, more than half (51 percent) want to find better school options for their children, 30.5 percent have children transitioning from elementary to middle school or middle to high school, and 18.6 percent are choosing different schools due to relocation.
+Among the school-switching parents, more than half (51 percent) want to find better options for their children, 30.5 percent have children transitioning from elementary to middle school or middle to high school, and 18.6 percent are choosing different schools due to relocation.

-If you’re looking for information about school options for your family, we recommend checking out our Ultimate Guides and State Guides for each school sector.
+If you’re looking for information about school options for your family, we recommend checking out our Ultimate Guides and State Guides for each sector.
 If you are a journalist reporting on education matters, we encourage you to explore our coverage resources.